Ready to run background checks the modern way?

 What is an SSN trace?

-SSN traces are used as a “pointer” search—a screening used to cast a wide net when conducting a comprehensive background check.
-For this reason, an SSN trace is considered a helpful tool for information gathering instead, as it may provide associated aliases and addresses that can help identify jurisdictions where employers may wish to conduct additional searches, like criminal background checks.
+SSN traces function as a "pointer" search—a screening designed to cast a wide net during a comprehensive background check.
+By revealing associated aliases and addresses, an SSN trace helps identify jurisdictions where employers may wish to have their background check providers conduct additional searches, like criminal background checks.

-Performing an SSN trace does not confirm a candidate’s identity and is not an SSN verification.
-This search can only provide an indication of the validity of the SSN provided.
+Performing an SSN trace doesn’t confirm a candidate’s identity.
+This search can only indicate the validity of the SSN provided.
 For example, the SSN may be associated with other names or listed on the Social Security Administration’s Death Master File.
-As a result, employers may wish to perform additional identity checks, such as Knowledge-Based Authentication, as part of their onboarding process.
+For more detailed results, employers may wish to perform additional identity checks, such as knowledge-based authentication, as part of their onboarding process.

-The information that shows up on an SSN Trace (sometimes also referred to as a Social Security background check) may include:
+The information that shows up on an SSN trace may include:

 - The year the Social Security number was issued by the Social Security Administration